 It depends significantly on many different parameters including network, hardware, operating system environment, market data rate and applied handler settings.

 The smaller, the better.
-It shall be microseconds to do not impact handler ability to process data on high tickers.
+It shall be as small as possible to do not impact the ability to process data on high tickers.
+Although the Handler and the Feed Engines use different techniques to avoid data losses during data bursts, long callback execution may lead to buffer overflows and thus data losses.